 Colchester has a rich and vast array of heritage assets which are currently not being capitalised on and celebrated to their full potential.

-There are areas of historic interest that fall just outside of the city centre, such as East Street and East Hill and the Roman Circus, that could be better linked to the city.

-Lack of connectivity across Southway severs routes to key heritage sites, such as the Roman Circus and reduces opportunities to develop the heritage offer.
+30% of the city centre's jobs are in retail, hospitality, leisure, and recreation.
+These are important for vitality but often experience low pay and poor job security.
+There are areas of historic interest that fall just outside of the city centre, such as East Street and East Hill and the Roman Circus, that could Despite a regular influx of students coming to Essex University, retention of graduates is low. be better linked to the city.
+A variety of new sectors have appeared in the city Lack of connectivity across Southway severs routes to key heritage sites, such as the Roman Circus and reduces opportunities to develop the heritage offer. centre- including 'artistic creation', engineering consulting, residential nursing-which could be seen as positive for its resilience and diversity.